slowkow/saturation/README.md

 a saturation curve.
 This can be helpful to determine if a sequencing experiment has enough reads.

-[10xgenomics.com][1] gives us the formula for sequencing saturation:
+[10xgenomics.com][1] gives us this formula for sequencing saturation:

 ```
 Sequencing Saturation = 1 - (n_deduped_reads / n_reads)